 On April 20, 2011, the Federal Home Loan Bank of Boston filed a complaint against the Company and other defendants in the Superior Court of the Commonwealth of Massachusetts styled Federal Home Loan Bank of Boston v.
-Ally Financial, Inc. F/K/A GMAC LLC et al. An amended complaint was filed on June 29, 2012 and alleges that defendants made untrue statements and material omissions in the sale to plaintiff of certain mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.
-The total amount of certificates allegedly issued by the Company or sold to plaintiff by the Company was allegedly \$385.
+Ally Financial.
+Inc. F/K/A GMAC LLC et al. An amended complaint was filed on June 29, 2012 and alleges that defendants made untrue statements and material omissions in the sale to plaintiff of certain mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.
+The total amount of certificates allegedly issued by the Company or sold to plaintiff by the Company was approximately \$385.
 The amended complaint raises claims under the Massachusetts Uniform Securities Act, the Massachusetts Consumer Protection Act and common law and seeks, among other things, to rescind the plaintiff's purchase of such certificates.
 On May 26, 2011, defendants removed the case to the United States District Court for the District of Massachusetts.
-On October 11, 2012, defendants filed motions to dismiss the amended complaint, which were granted in part and denied in part on September 30, 2013.
-The defendants filed an answer to the amended complaint on December 16, 2013.
-Plaintiff has voluntarily dismissed its claims against the Company with respect to two of the securitizations at issue, such that the remaining amount of certificates allegedly issued by the Company or sold to plaintiff by the Company is approximately \$358.
-At December 25, 2014, the current unpaid balance of the mortgage pass-through certificates at issue in this action was approximately \$65, and the certificates had not yet incurred actual losses.
-Based on currently available information, the Company believes it could incur a loss in this action up to the difference between the \$65 unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against the Company, or upon sale, plus pre- and post-judgment interest, fees and costs.
+The defendants' motions to dismiss the amended complaint were granted in part and denied in part on September 30, 2013.
+On November 25, 2013, July 16, 2014, and May 19, 2015, respectively, the plaintiff voluntarily dismissed its claims against the Company with respect to three of the securitizations at issue.
+After these voluntary dismissals, the remaining amount of certificates allegedly issued by the Company or sold to plaintiff by the Company was approximately \$332.
+At December 25, 2015, the current unpaid balance of the mortgage pass-through certificates at issue in this action was approximately \$55, and the certificates had not yet incurred actual losses.
+Based on currently available information, the Company believes it could incur a loss in this action up to the difference between the \$55 unpaid balance of these certificates (plus any losses incurred) and their fair market value at the time of a judgment against the Company, or upon sale, plus pre- and post-judgment interest, fees and costs.
 The Company may be entitled to be indemnified for some of these losses and to an offset for interest received by the plaintiff prior to a judgment.